VonC/b2d/README.md

 - type `b` for building all the images
 - type `s` to start all the containers
 - type `st` to stop and remove all the containers

+## Tests

+That repo comes with Dockerfiles specifying a full git repo hosting server (complete with a gitweb, an ssh listener, an Apache http listener, a NGiNX rever-proxy server, and LDAP authentication)

+Typing `s` will launch actually 3 sets of containers, meaning 3 different Git hosting servers (called "blessed", "staging" and "external")

+Typing `t` will launch a series of tests to check if those Git server are working as expected.